yesodweb/yesod-cookbook/Detailed-change-list.md

 * Removed a number of deprecated functions from Yesod.Widget.
 These can be replaced with `toWidget`, `toWidgetHead`, `toWidgetBody`, and `toWidgetMedia`. `toWidgetMedia` was added in 1.2 and replaces `addLuciusMedia` and `addCassiusMedia` as a means of adding CSS that only applies to specific media types.
 * yesod-json has been deprecated.
 Its functionality has been folded into yesod-core itself.
 * Felipe's newer, more efficient session code is the default.
 More information: https://github.com/yesodweb/yesod/issues/415#commit-ref-2009165
+* Everything in Yesod.Handler now lives in a typeclass.
+All functions work in the master site by default, with a few functions provided to deal with subsites.
+The most important change here was getCurrentRoute, which now has much more sane behavior.

 # 2013-02-18